 That put me on a completely new path for my next cross stitch project.

 My mom, almost thirty years ago, began a tradition of crocheting baby blankets for every grand- and great-grandchild.
-She customizes these blankets by embroidering them with the baby's birth record, names of sisters and brothers, ABCs, 123s, pet names, etc.--whatever is important in that child's life at the time.
+She customizes these blankets by embroidering them with the baby's birth record, names of sisters and brothers, ABCs, 123s, pet names, etc.--and whatever is important in that child's life at the time.

 My husband drove me to every craft and fabric store in my area (and even let me think that he enjoyed it as much as I did!).
 I poured over my sister's mail-order catalogs.
 I googled my way to every design, pattern, chart or graph that included the words "baby," "blanket," “afghan,” "quilt" or "cross stitch."